csusbdt/cse2/README.md

-# cse2
-CSE department website
+Support for CSE department website